eleweek/histsync/README.md

 The client shouldn't send the previous command on startup

-So something like zsh's preexec() hook is necessary (or maybe it is possible to detect is $PROMPT_COMMAND is executed after startup)
+So something like zsh's preexec() hook is necessary (or maybe it is possible to detect if $PROMPT_COMMAND is executed after startup)

 ### FAQ PAGE